 Live oak, black gum, and bald cypress trees have the most fissured bark and widest spreading, horizontal limbs.
 This is where you will see the Spanish moss strands.
 Palms are too bushy and pines too spindly-branched to support this plant.

-Gullah and coastal Indian healers brewed the leaves as tea to reduce fevers, birth pangs, and menopausal discomfort.
-It turns out that this unassuming plant is a concentrated source of natural estrogen.
-Spanish moss poultices were applied to relieve pains of rheumatism.
-And automaker Henry Ford must have learned about the properties of Spanish moss on his Richmond Hill, GA plantation.
-It turns out he used the fluffy strands for cushioning and insulating the seats in the first Model-T Fords.
+Gullah and coastal Indian healers brewed the leaves as tea to reduce fevers and for other pain remedies.
+Automaker Henry Ford also used the fluffy strands for cushioning and insulating the seats in the first Model-T Fords.